Summer Camp 2017

 - All insurance, safety and other administrative expenses.

 Please note the staff who attend do so from their spare time (and generally this means their work holiday entitlement) and receive no pay whatsoever for attending.
-We have compared our cost with other week-long activities and generally we think our fee represents good value for money.
+We have compared our cost with other week-long activities and think our fee represents good value for money.

 Payments, Cancellations and Refunds

 Please note that due to the fact that we have to place booking for facilities and activities well in advance, and are unlikely to receive any reimbursement for fewer attendees, we regret that refunds for non-attendance of camp will not be given after 31 May 2017.
 If you wish to cancel your child’s attendance before 31 May 2017, we will refund your payments less the deposit and any charges we are unable to claim back from external providers.
+If you cancel your child’s attendance we will offer that place to another cadet as soon as possible.

 Travel, Equipment, Clothing and Administration